avantol/WSJTX-Controller/README.md

 You can continue to use the familiar WSJT-X user interface (and keep up with with all the new features, like FST4 and FST4W), instead of learning a confusing "alternate" FT8 program with it's predictably badly-designed screens.

 Interested?
 Let me know.
-If you use it, and want something additional, I'm open to modifying it *for you* (not all hams write code!). (moar.avantol at xoxy.net)
+If you use it, and want something additional, I'm open to possibly modifying it *for you* (not all hams write code!). (moar.avantol at xoxy.net)

 About WSJT-X automation: My take is that FT8 is  no different from "two-way WSPR", except you can advance toward your goals (like WAS and DXCC) as you test and improve your system!!!
 Isn't the only real goal of FT8 to collect call signs?
 Isn't it helpful to other hams when you can do it more efficiently?
 It cetainly matters to me, being in Wyoming...
 I'm flooded with constant calls and requests.